teg-lad/Natural-Language-Processing-Assignements---CA4023/Assignment1/part-three/README.md

 ## Naive Bayes Sentiment Polarity Classifier

+#### Running this script

+This script can be run on the commandline by passing the names of folder in the current directory as input for training and testing. e.g. python naive_bayes.py <training_dir> <test_dir>.
+Note that the training directory should have a subdirectory for each class with the corresponding examples in the folder for that class.
+The test directory should follow the same format if evaluation is desired, if the subdirectories do not match the class labels only prediction will occur.

+#### Script overview

 The code in the naive_bayes Python file is split into a main function for calling the high-level function, and a NaiveBayes class that implements the NaiveBayes classifier.
 The NaiveBayes classifier is first trained on the training